FelipeGarcia911/my-artists-finder/readme.md

 ## Features

-1. Framework: Gatsby 4.2
-2. Language: Typescript
+1. ReactJS + GatsbyJS + Typescript
+2. ESLint + Prettier
+3. Node v14.15.0

 ## General Features

+1. Use of nvm for npm management
-1. Component division approach.
+2. Component division approach.
-2. Use of React Hooks.
-3. Use of React Lazy Loading for Components.
+3. Use of React Hooks.
 4. Use of Image Lazy Loading.
 5. Centralized Typography.
 6. Centralized Theme (colors, fonts).
-7. Use of debouncing to block burst calls.
-8. Use of Context to create a basic state management.
+7. Use of Context to create a basic state management.
-9. Use of Styled Componets.
+8. Use of Styled Components.

-## Possible Improvements

-1. Use of Redux to state management.
-2. Dynamic Pages/Routing.
-3. Explore another services architecture.
-4. Most advances providers architecture to support custom and complex connections.
-5. Storybook.
-6. Unit Test - Integration Test.
-7. Export components as external library to use in another projects.
-8. Centralized content management.